Conjugacy problem in groups with quadratic Dehn function: S -machines

 A computation is called if its history is a reduced word.
-Clearly, every computation can be made reduced (without changing the start or end configurations of the computation) by removing consecutive mutually inverse rules.

-Note, though, that in this paper, unlike the previous ones, we consider non-reduced computations too because these may correspond to reduced van Kampen diagrams under our present interpretation of $S$-machines in groups.
+Note, though, that in this paper, unlike the previous ones, we consider non-reduced computations too because these may correspond to reduced van Kampen diagrams (tra\-pe\-zia) under our present interpretation of $S$-machines in groups.